phuchduong/mtg_toolkit/inventory.md

 Altar of the Brood | 2
 Altar of the Lost | 4
 Amulet of Vigor | 1
+Ark of Blight | 1
 Ashnod's Altar | 1
+Belbe's Armor | 1
 Bubbling Cauldron | 3
 Cellar Door | 2
 Chalice of Life | 1